 We highly encourage you be here for IAP to attend lectures, and some milestones need you to be physically present.

-However, if this cannot be avoided, then so long as either you or at least one of your teammates can be here for the semifinalist judging then you can still compete.
+However, if this cannot be avoided, then so long as either you or at least one of your teammates can be here for the semifinalist judging (last Thursday of IAP) then you can still compete.